Centre Plan Questions & Answers

 - Allowing secondary suites, backyard suites and shared housing, which can create affordable housing in the core, while offsetting home ownership costs for property owners;

 - Vibrant commercial streets and other amenities due to increased population and better urban design;

-- One plan for the Regional Centre instead of four;
+- One plan for the Regional Centre instead of five;

 - More predictability for residents and property owners about what can be built where;

 - Updated development rules and clear development rights, which can reduce the need for site-specific changes to the Plan and Land Use By-law; and

 - Bonus zoning to support additional growth with public benefits such as public art, and investments in heritage, and affordable housing.